hassio-addons/addon-mqtt/README.md

 1. Check the logs of the "MQTT Server & Web client" add-on to see if everything went well.
 1. Click "OPEN WEB UI" to open the MQTT Server & Web client website.
+1. Log in with your Home Assistant user.

 **NOTE**: Starting the add-on might take a couple of minutes (especially the first time starting the add-on).